-The Platinum Delta SkyMiles® card by American Express (American Express is a CardRatings.com advertiser) allows cardholders to earn 5,000 Medallion® Qualification Miles (MQMs) and 35,000 bonus miles for a total of 40,000 miles after spending $1,000 in purchases on your new card in the first 3 months.
+The Platinum Delta SkyMiles® card by American Express (American Express is a CardRatings.com advertiser) allows cardholders to earn 10,000 Medallion® Qualification Miles (MQMs) and 60,000 bonus miles after spending $2,000 in purchases on your new card in the first 3 months.
 In addition to the massive bonus incentive, cardholders can earn a $100 statement credit after you make a Delta purchase with your new card within your first 3 months.
 This mega-offer comes at a price.
 The American Express Platinum Delta SkyMiles card has a $195 annual fee.
 Delta rewards cardholders with 2 miles for every Delta purchase, which is comparable to the 5% miles back that Arrival Plus™ gives you for redeeming your mileage.
 If you need to redeem mileage and still want to have miles leftover, the Barclay’s version is for you.
 If you have the funds to pay for travel upfront, and want to get rewarded for it later, the American Express format works better.

 The Capital One® Venture® Rewards Credit Card has a similar intro offer to the Barclaycard Arrival Plus™ World Elite MasterCard®, Venture® offers 40,000 mileage points (a roughly $400 value) for spending $3,000 in the first 3 months.
 The other big perk is that every $1 you spend gets you 2 mileage points (but the Barclaycard still edges out Venture® with 2.1%).
 The biggest differences: The Capital One® Venture® Rewards Credit Card $0 annual fee is introductory.
 In the second year, you pay $59, which is $30 cheaper than the Arrival Plus™ World Elite MasterCard®.
 The Venture® card does not offer 5% miles back when you redeem your mileage points.
 So, is the $30 you save each year worth it?